slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 The [MetalLB documentation](https://metallb.universe.tf/faq/#is-metallb-working-on-openstack) notes the following for OpenStack managed virtual machines:

 You can run a Kubernetes cluster on OpenStack VMs, and use MetalLB as the load balancer.
-However you have to disable OpenStack’s ARP spoofing protection if you want to use L2 mode.
+However, you have to disable OpenStack’s ARP spoofing protection if you want to use L2 mode.
 You must disable it on all the VMs that are running Kubernetes.

 By design, MetalLB’s L2 mode looks like an ARP spoofing attempt to OpenStack, because we’re announcing IP addresses that OpenStack doesn’t know about.
 There’s currently no way to make OpenStack cooperate with MetalLB here, so we have to turn off the spoofing protection entirely.